 Next, you can find an international adoption agency that works in the country you want to adopt from.
 Ask for references and find out about the agency’s experience.
 Did they feel that information about the child was communicated clearly and openly?
 Were there any unexpected problems?
 Did the adoption facilitator manage all of the in-country details sufficiently?

-You will want to let your employer know how long you will be traveling for and approximately when you can expect to leave.
+You will want to let your employer know how long you will be traveling and approximately when you can expect to leave.
 Find out if you will need to take family leave.
 Remember that some countries may only require a week of travel time.
 In others, you may be required to travel for a month or two.
 Some countries may require two or three trips that vary in length.

-Join a social media group for parents who adopted from the country you are interested in.
+Join a social media group for parents who are adopted from the country you are interested in.
 Ask about how they handled the referral process.

 Once you have completed your home study and get approved by USCIS, you will send your dossier, or information packet, to the country you want to adopt from.
 After you are matched with a child, you will probably want to check the information with a medical clinic that specializes in international adoption to make sure you understand everything that is presented to you.
-Families who have been through the process can recommend clinics that were able to provide them with valuable information.
+Families who have been through the process can recommend clinics that we’re able to provide them with valuable information.

 You can then travel to meet with your child, sometimes to complete the adoption.
 This is an exciting time that you will remember for a lifetime!